 If your product is not producing the kind of positive feedback or results you were expecting, it may be time for a branding exercise.

-Whether you are producing fine wine, a unique spirit, or have created the perfect mixer, you are going to want to ask your self the following question:
+Whether you are producing fine wine, a unique spirit, or have created the perfect mixer, you are going to want to ask your self the following questions:

 Why are people going to choose my product?

 During the excitement of launching a new product, it can be very difficult to see the full scope of the big picture.
-For many entrepreneurs, the thought of delaying the debut of their product because the branding is not 100% is unthinkable.
+For many entrepreneurs, the thought of delaying the debut of their product because the branding is not 100%, is unthinkable.

 Many are fine with “good enough,” and chose to wait to even consider talking about rebranding until the second or third major inventory buy.